Aquaj/adventofcode-2021/README.md

 **Done during [Le Wagon x AoC challenge](http://lewagon-aoc.herokuapp.com/)**

-**These were not written as example of clean or efficient code** but are simply my attempts at finding the answers to each day's puzzle as quickly as possible.
+**These were not written as example of clean or efficient code** but are simply my attempts at finding the answers to each day's puzzle as quickly as possible, with a minimal refactoring at the end of the exercise to improve readability.

 Performance logging was added simply as a fun way to compare implementations with other competitors.

 ## Puzzles